Canon 40D vs Nikon D7200

 Both the 40D and the D7200 have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the D7200 was followed by the Nikon D7500.

 Review summary: Canon 40D vs Nikon D7200

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Canon 40D better than the Nikon D7200 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in August 2007).